-A little about me...
+A little about your organizer...

 The concept of "being organized" came naturally to me back in my early childhood years, as it doubled as a form of therapy to help manage my own schedule.
 My mother was my strongest inspiration in being organized, by teaching my sister and I how to set preventative measures to mitigate certain risks, appreciate the benefits of strategic planning, and balance our wants and wishes with earned rewards.
 Little did I know that a wall-spread calendar, post-it notes, multicolored pens, and sheer willpower marked my beginning stages in organized living.

-After a fervor of research and curiosity to meet other professionals who love and dedicate their lives to "all things organized", I joined the National Association of Professional Organizers (NAPO) in January 2016.
-Within 3 months, I achieved professional member status and attended the national conference in Atlanta.
-Devoted to know more about the industry through market research and analytics, I joined NAPO's Information & Research Committee.
-With access to research across a wide range of information-related disciplines, I decided to begin my organizing and productivity consulting service, "Quality over Quantity Organizing".
+After a fervor of research and curiosity to meet other professionals who are passionate and dedicate their lives to "all things organized", I joined the National Association of Professional Organizers (NAPO) in January 2016.
+Since achieving professional member status, I attended the NAPO 2016 National Conference in Atlanta.
+As the External Relations Liaison to the NAPO National Information & Research Committee, I had the honor of presenting with my Fordham University market research team at NAPO Conference 2018.